 This volume contains a dozen winter-themed stories by Kindle Press Authors writing in the worlds of their longer works.

-There is romance, action and adventure, intrigue, and even a few scary stories to get you through the long and cold nights.
+There are romances, action and adventure, intrigue, and even a few scary stories to get you through the long and cold nights.

 So grab a copy and come along.
 Who knows?
 You might just find your next favorite author!